Pyrotechnics Guild International

-The Pyrotechnics Guild International or PGI founded in 1969 is an independent worldwide nonprofit organization of amateur and professional fireworks enthusiasts.
-Its membership is the largest pyrotechnic community in the world.
+The Pyrotechnics Guild International or PGI is an independent worldwide nonprofit organization of amateur and professional fireworks enthusiasts founded in 1969.
+It's the largest pyrotechnics community in the world.

 The Guild has a yearly convention.
 People from all over the world come to this event that lasts for about a week.

 Educational and scientific purposes

 The PGI strives to promote the safe and responsible display and use of pyrotechnics and fireworks.
 Fireworks display operator training is offered, as well as classes on specific safety and legality issues.

-The PGI was founded by Max P. Vanderhorck a former meteorologist from San Diego California fueled by his love for fireworks and the preservation of what seemed (at the time) like a dying American Tradition.

 The PGI encourages the display of public and private fireworks in conjunction with local and national holidays as well as patriotic and other events.
 Fireworks are a part of our heritage, and only through their responsible use will they continue to be available.

 The PGI promotes the production and sale of high quality fireworks.
 Vendors who are found to be exceptional are invited to display fireworks during the PGI annual convention, as well as to advertise in the quarterly bulletins.

 The PGI helps channel the creative energies of talented people into the design, production and display of high quality fireworks by example of the membership and through the sharing of knowledge.
 Many of these talented people would not know each other if they had not been united by the PGI.
 Information sharing occurs through the quarterly bulletins, during the week of the convention, and through an online mailing list.